 According to The Social Media Examiner, there are a few different options with Twitter advertising.
 One is used to garner followers, another to drive traffic/conversions and the third to generate leads.
 Keep in mind that with any of these tactics, the goal is to pay less than the result is worth to you.
 Be sure to consider the lifetime value of a new customer or lead though.
 A lead for a general practitioner, for example, could result in several thousand dollars-worth of revenue.

 If you’re going to get the digital advertising 101, you need to know about the Lead Generation Card.
 Start your Leads on Twitter campaign with a Lead Generation Card to make it possible for users to opt-in with one click.
 Details auto-fill when the tweet is clicked on, making the conversion process hassle-free.
-Visit the ‘Create New Campaign’ drop-down menu and choose the Leads on Twitter option.
+Use the details visit the ‘Create New Campaign’ drop-down menu and choose the Leads on Twitter option.
 Next, identify your audience, choose your ad visibility and set your budget.
 Then, all you have to do is create your tweet and launch it.
-Keep in mind that the lead information is stored within Twitter, so you’ll need to download them or export the leads manually.
+Keep in mind Twitter stores the lead information, So you will need to download them separately or export the leads manually.

 Contact us for more information about how we can help you get started with your digital advertising.
-As a digital advertising agency, we know just how to get you set up with paid social advertising and search engine advertising.
+Digital agencies can set you up with paid social and search engine advertising.
 If you’d rather go with unpaid social media marketing, check out our social media services.
-Be sure to reference this guide whenever you need digital advertising 101!
+However be sure to reference this guide whenever you need digital advertising 101!
+Also let Ontarget Interactive know if you need help with you digital presence.